Spatial best linear unbiased prediction: A computational mathematics approach for high dimensional massive datasets: Experimental setup

-\item {\bf Gaussian data set} The set of observations values $\bZ^d_{0}$, $\bZ^d_{1}$, \dots $\bZ^d_{5}$ are formed from the Gaussian random field model \eqref{Introduction:noisemodel} for 1,000, 2,000, $\dots$ $32,000$ observation locations.
-The data set $\bZ^d_{n}$ is generated from the set of nodes $\bC^{d}_n$ or $\bS^{d}_{n}$, with the covariance parameters $(\nu,\rho)$ and the corresponding set of monomials ${\cal Q}_{\Lambda^{m,g}(w)}$.
-Due to memory limitations 32,000 was the maximum size of the generated data set.
+\item {\bf Normal test data set} The set of observations values $\bZ^d_{0}$, $\bZ^d_{1}$, \dots $\bZ^d_{5}$ are formed from the Gaussian random field model \eqref{Introduction:noisemodel} for 1,000, 2,000, $\dots$ $256,000$ observation locations.
+The data set $\bZ^d_{n}$ is generated from the set of nodes $\bS^{d}_{n}$, with the covariance parameters $(\nu,\rho)$ and the corresponding set of monomials $\mcQ^d_w$.
+The Boston University Shared Computing Cluster was used to generate the normal test data.